Updated as of November 2024

 Reductions in Emissions Attributable to Electric Generation

-The latest EIA data demonstrates little discernable difference between the decrease in CO₂, SO₂ and NOₓ emissions attributable to electric generation in the 14 competitive states/jurisdictions compared to the 35 monopoly states.
+The latest EIA data demonstrates little discernable difference between the decrease in CO₂, SO₂, and NOₓ emissions attributable to electric generation in the 14 competitive states/jurisdictions compared to the 35 monopoly states.
 This is noteworthy because a common argument is without securitization payments to vertically integrated monopolies as an incentive to shutter their carbon-emitting power plants, carbon emission reductions will not happen as rapidly.
 However, these graphs demonstrate that market-based forces in the competitive states/jurisdictions (in combination with state and national sustainability policies) are more than adequate to cause reductions in emissions caused by electric power generation.

 Percent Change in CO2 Emissions Attributable to Electric Generation